8 Perspectives on Deep Inner Work –

 - Joseph Campbell.

-In a nutshell, this is where we support our program participants in: deeply connecting to self and others and bringing their newfound wisdom to the world.
+In a nutshell, this is where we support our retreat program participants in: deeply connecting to self and others and bringing their newfound wisdom to the world.
 The required steps are an overcoming of our cultural conditioning, a re-balancing of the hemispheres or “ways of being in the world”, and a re-connection to our original essence of vitality.
 All steps that can be facilitated with the conscious use of legal psychedelics (psilocybin-containing truffles) in a safe and supported setting.

 In any case, as we have pointed out, ideas are not enough to overcome our hidden layers of conditioning.
 We need to wholeheartedly dive into the felt experience of it.
-Our programs such as EvoLEAD offer a space for such deep-dives and for a re-alignment between the hemispheres as well as between our head, our heart, and our body.
+The psychedelic retreat program EvoLEAD offers a space for such deep-dives and for a re-alignment between the hemispheres as well as between our head, our heart, and our body.

-Next week we will look into the 6th perspective on deep inner work – increasing our psychological flexibility.
-Stay tuned!
+In the next article we will look into the 6th perspective on deep inner work – increasing our psychological flexibility:

-In case you liked what you read and haven’t done so already: check out the other articles of this series:
+In case you liked what you read and haven’t done so already: check out the previous articles of this series: